SlateFoundation/opened.js/README.md

 # opened-oauth.js

+This JavaScript library lets you integrate with the OpenEd resource library from your web application pages.

 ## Getting started
 - Create a callback route on your website (you can see an example at callback.html)
 ```